 - Decisions to restrict access generally are made by local governments.
 Note, those decisions likely will be made in coordination with state officials.
-Enforcement of restricted access typically will be done by local law enforcement, state police, or National Guard with authority from the governor. - While not explicitly restricting access to a community or region, state or local governments may take actions to reduce density (such as enhanced social distancing) around COVID-19 hotspots.
+Enforcement of restricted access typically will be done by local law enforcement, state police, or the National Guard with authority from the governor. - While not explicitly restricting access to a community or region, state or local governments may take actions to reduce density (such as enhanced social distancing) around COVID-19 hotspots.
 These actions typically come in waves, for example: instituting a 1-mile or 2-mile radius; shifting from increased telework to mandatory telework; or limiting the workforce to essential-only personnel and then sequestering essential personnel. - Organizations should engage with their state Emergency Operations Centers (EOC) on a regular basis to: - Obtain an authorization letter, or similar documentation, that will help facilitate transportation across the state. - Ensure that the EOC staff has visibility on crew movements and operational priorities. - Organizations should use the EOC to engage local authorities to discuss: - How an organization will be informed of a decision to restrict access to a community or region. - The process that will be used to grant access to the restricted area.
-This process may allow cleared workers to enter and exit the restricted area at will, or it could require daily or regular screening. - Organizations should consider issuing badges/cards or letters that identify employees who serve critical functions and should work with local authorities to accept such credentials to grant timely access.
+This process may allow cleared workers to enter and exit the restricted area at will, or it could require daily or regular screening.

+When accessing a restricted area, organizations should consider using vehicles with company logos and advise personnel to carry appropriate company/utility IDs, government-issued IDs, and work orders.
+Organizations also may consider issuing badges, cards, or letters that identify employees who serve critical functions.
+They also should work proactively with local authorities to ask that they accept such credentials to grant timely access.
 These additional credentials could help facilitate access to restricted areas.
-The credential can reference guidance released by the U.S. Department of Homeland Security to help state and local officials determine the businesses and workers that are essential for sustaining critical infrastructure operations.
+A credential can reference guidance released by the U.S. Department of Homeland Security to help state and local officials determine the businesses and workers that are essential for sustaining critical infrastructure operations.
 That guidance can be found online at: